Union Pacific railroad trims volume outlook for rest of 2019

-OMAHA, Neb. — Union Pacific says it expects to haul less freight in the second half of the year than previously predicted.
+OMAHA, Neb. — Union Pacific expects to haul less freight in the second half of the year than it previously predicted, which isn’t a good sign for the economy.

-The Omaha, Nebraska-based railroad said Wednesday the volume of cars, construction materials, grain and imported goods it will haul in the second half of the year will likely be down by a mid-single-digit percentage.
+The Omaha, Nebraska-based railroad said Wednesday that the volume of cars, construction materials, grain and imported goods it will haul in the second half of the year will likely be down by about 5%.

+“We have seen some general slowing in the economy, and we’re seeing some volume declines here,” Edward Jones analyst Jeff Windau said.

+Earlier this week, a survey of manufacturing leaders slipped into negative territory, offering another indication that slower global growth and the U.S.-China trade dispute are weighing on the overall economy.
+The survey by the Institute of Supply Management showed that factory production fell last month.

 The analysts surveyed by FactSet predicted Union Pacific’s volume will fall 3.8% in the third quarter.